hkabbech/TrackSegNet/README.md

 docker compose run tracksegnet-env
 ```

-### Or create a virtual environment and install the packages
+- Or create a virtual environment and install the packages

-Requirement: python3.8 or equivalent and the virtualenv library
+Requirement: python={3.8, 3.9, 3.10} and the virtualenv library

 ```bash
 # Create the environment: